Pragyasundari Devi: Personal life

 Pragyasundari Devi married Lakshminath Bezbaroa, an Assamese-language writer and literary agent in 1891.
-They had four daughters, one whom died very young, five granddaughters and one grandson, and eleven great-grandchildren.
+They had four daughters, one of whom died very young, five granddaughters and one grandson, and eleven great-grandchildren.
 He encouraged her to publish her recipes in book form.
 Pragyasundari Devi died in 1950.
 Ira Ghosh, her granddaughter, wrote a biographical introduction to a recent edition of Amish O Niramish Ahar, and updated it with more current measurements and directions.
 Another granddaughter, Ritha Devi, was a well-known Odissi dancer.